 With smaller batteries, light scooters might have a limited range compared to heavier, more expensive scooters.
 However, some ultra-light commuter models may have low-rolling-resistance solid tires and reduced max speed.
 This helps get the maximum range possible on a single charge.
 Some compact scooter models do use air-filled tires and hydraulic suspension in order to provide a smoother ride, however.
 Speaking of batteries, we have a great guide on learning how to charge an electric scooter battery.

 The lightest electric scooters have a wide variety of uses, but the primary appeal is how portable and easy to transport they are.
 This makes ultra-light scooters great for urban commuting and for personal mobility while traveling.
+If you’re looking for speed, too, the fastest electric scooter is a way to get around quickly and efficiently.
+Alternatively, if you aren’t sure an E-Scooter is right for you yet, check out our comparison of an electric scooter vs an electric skateboard to see which is the better option.

 Electric scooters are an eco-friendly and convenient mode of personal transportation.
 Especially suited to short-distance trips from a few blocks to a few miles, personal electric scooter vehicles are great for traveling, college campuses, and urban commutes.
 The lightest scooters are especially useful for travel since you can carry them easily.
 They fit in the trunks of most cars and can go on public transportation.
 If you normally commute on a train, a light e-scooter can be a more environmentally friendly way to get to and from the train station.
+For another lightweight, compact option, check out our comparison of a OneWheel vs an electric scooter.

 Newer versions of the lightest electric scooters have made significant improvements in maximum range, thanks to improved battery technology and battery management.
 Now it’s not uncommon to see a range of up to 20 miles on a single charge, even in the specialized light and compact foldable scooter models.
 Thanks to carbon fiber scooter frames and more powerful, yet compact motors, new models are able to offer quicker acceleration and a higher top speed.
 Newly available features on some affordable scooter models include multiple speed modes and built-in cruise control.
 For longer distances on a single charge, the top long range electric scooters might better suit your needs.